-The Episcopal Catholic Church is governed by the Council of Bishops which is composed of six diocesan bishops each representing their region of the United States (West, Southwest, Midwest, Northeast, Southeast, and Rocky Mountains).
+The Episcopal Catholic Church is governed by the Council of Bishops which is composed of six bishops each representing their province or region of the United States (West, Southwest, Midwest, Northeast, Southeast, and Rocky Mountains).

 For more information about the Episcopal Catholic Church, click here or the shield below.

 The Episcopal Catholic Church is a member province of the Anglican Free Communion.

 Click here or the coat of arms above for more information.